Croatia’s Independence Day (Dan Neovisnosti)

 The difference between Independence and Statehood Day in Croatia

 Independence Day in Croatia is a turning point in Croatian history and represents the final decision of the Croatian parliament to break any connection with Yugoslavia.
-The actual date Croatia chose to declare its independence from Yugoslavia was 25 June 1991, the holiday now known as Croatian Statehood Day (Dan Državnosti).
+The actual date Croatia chose to declare its independence from Yugoslavia was June 25, 1991.

 After declaring independence, more work was necessary to move towards complete independence.
 Complete independence happened officially on October 8, 1991 – Croatian Independence Day (Dan neovisnosti).